-\textit{Defect fusing.} DefectMaker adopted an unsupervised saliency model~\cite{li2016visual} to extract the saliency in an image containing objects of interest, which is subsequently used to constrain the defect region.
-Saliency models refer to searching for visually salient objects or recognizing the foreground using an unsupervised paradigm in an image.
-This work takes the EDN model ~\cite{wu2022edn} as our saliency extractor.
-For texture images, the entire image area is treated as a saliency region by default.
-Fusing a synthetic defect into an image is also essential.
-We adopted two styles: Pasting and Blending.
-The most straightforward way is to paste the targeted region directly.
-It can create a noticeable boundary between the Defect and the background.
-Another approach is to blend the Defect with the background by applying a weighted combination~\cite{zhang2017mixup}.
-This can produce a more seamless integration between the Defect and the surrounding region.
-DefectMaker employs both fusing methods simultaneously to enhance the diversity of the synthetic samples.
+\textit{Defect fusing.} DefectMaker utilized an unsupervised saliency model~\cite{li2016visual} to \textbf{identify} salient regions in images containing objects of interest, subsequently used to constrain the defect area.
+Saliency models involve identifying visually salient objects or distinguishing the foreground using an unsupervised paradigm in images.
+This study employs the EDN model~\cite{wu2022edn} as the saliency extractor.
+In the case of texture images, the entire image area is considered a saliency region by default.
+The fusion of a synthetic defect into an image is also crucial.
+Two fusing styles were adopted: Pasting and Blending.
+Pasting the targeted region directly is the most straightforward method, which can create a noticeable boundary between the defect and the background.
+Another method involves blending the defect with the background by using a weighted combination~\cite{zhang2017mixup}, which can yield a more seamless integration between the defect and the surrounding region.
+DefectMaker employs both fusing techniques simultaneously, enhancing the diversity of synthetic samples.